The Righteous Gemstones: Development

 On June 28, 2018, it was announced that HBO had given the production a pilot order.
 The episode was written and directed by Danny McBride who is also executive producer alongside Jody Hill and David Gordon Green.
 On October 2, 2018, it was reported that HBO had given the production a series order.
 On July 1, 2019, it was announced that the series would premiere on August 18, 2019.
 On September 9, 2019, the series was renewed for a second season.
 On January 25, 2022, HBO renewed the series for a third season.
+On July 27, 2023, HBO renewed the series for a fourth and final season.

 Writing

-McBride has said he intends the series to run "longer than anything we've done before," including the four-season Eastbound & Down and the two-season Vice Principals.
+McBride said he intended the series to run "longer than anything we've done before," including the four-season Eastbound & Down and the two-season Vice Principals.
 "If I had my way, when this is done, it's like this epic, sprawling tale, like the fucking Thorn Birds or something," he told Polygon.
-"You’ll know everybody in this family, cousins, great uncles, all these people.
+"You'll know everybody in this family, cousins, great uncles, all these people.
 In my eyes, this season is chapter one.
-It’s just setting the table for who all these people are and what's about to happen."
-Like McBride's previous television characters, the Gemstones have "an inflated sense of self."
+It's just setting the table for who all these people are and what's about to happen."
+Like McBride's previous television characters, the Gemstones have "an inflated sense of self".
 McBride comments, "To me, the idea of a minister that sees themself as bigger than God just feels like the ultimate display of that."

 For the second season, Eli's backstory was inspired by the Dixie Mafia and the Memphis professional wrestling business, two subjects that have long fascinated McBride.
 He has stated that the Gemstones were originally inspired by Mafia families and that Eli's gangster background informs how the character runs his church in the present.
 He draws a parallel between wrestling and televangelism in that both businesses are built around "showmanship" and maintaining "kayfabe".

 Casting

 Alongside the pilot order announcement, it was confirmed that Danny McBride and John Goodman would star in the pilot.
 In July 2018, it was announced that Edi Patterson, Adam DeVine, Cassidy Freeman, Tony Cavalero, and Tim Baltz had also joined the pilot's main cast.
-In May 2021, Jason Schwartzman, Eric Roberts and Eric André joined the cast in recurring roles for the second season.
+In May 2021, Jason Schwartzman, Eric Roberts, and Eric André joined the cast in recurring roles for the second season.